Lab 11 - Grid

 First, we will implement the Grid

 class constructor.
-This constructor takes two arguments:
+This constructor takes

 - An integer as the